prpsake/prp-node/README.md

 _This repo is still a wip._

 Macos excecutable based on NodeJS for use in a private productivity app, but can be used standalone.
 Currently it offers only one functionality, which is the creation of PDFs off a local html file.
 It makes use of [playwright](https://www.npmjs.com/package/playwright) for this purpose.
-If that's the only thing you're looking for, better use playwright or [puppeteer](https://www.npmjs.com/package/puppeteer) directly.
+If converting (hosted) HTML to PDF is the only thing you're looking for, it probably makes more sense to implement something of your own so as not to depend on this little piece of work.

 ## Install and build
 ```
-$ npm install
+$ pnpm install
-$ npm run dist
+$ pnpm dist
 ```

-This outputs the binary file `prp-node-x86_64-apple-darwin` to the dist folder.
+This outputs the binary file `prp-node` to the dist folder.

 ## Usage
 ```
-$ ./dist/prp-node-x86_64-apple-darwin pdf --help
+$ ./dist/prp-node pdf --help
 prp-node pdf

 Create a pdf from a prp document template.